The word “positive thinking” is definitely overused online.

 A positive attitude in life is an optimistic disposition that is focused on the good things to find the silver lining rather than the negative thinking and negative emotions.

-It is an attitude that allows you to recognize and acknowledge everything that is going your way, empowering yourself to achieve a better future and promote positive changes in life.
+It is an attitude that allows you to recognize and acknowledge everything that is going your way, empowering yourself to achieve a better future and promote positive changes in everyday life.

 A positive attitude isn’t just for yourself but it’s also being a beacon for your family, friends, and others.